andywag/NeuralHDL/docs/architecture/feedforward.md

         BiasAdd-->Output
 ```

-The block contains N shared MAC units, a delay line, a bias addition and a nonlinearity.
+## Data Flow

 The data flow operates as follows :

-1. The input data is multiplied by the tap
+1. The input data is multiplied by the taps with the data being input at 1 sample per input
-2. The result is accumulated unless it is the first operation
+2. The accumulator takes the previous results unless it is the first input sample
-3. When the operation is complete the data is latched at the output into the delay line
+3. When the summation is complete the parallel outputs are latched into a delay line
-4. This delay line is then fed into the bias addition serially. `This could/should be done using the accumulator`
+4. The delay line is fed serially into the bias circuit. `This could/should be done using the accumulator`
-5. The output of the bias addition block is fed into the nonlinearity and output
+5. The output of the bias addition block is fed into the nonlinearity and output serially

 The access ordering is shown in the table below for an example which has K MAC units and N total inputs.
 The ordering is always done so that an output is completed without having to be stored back into memory.